 Now that you have been working with the advanced features in Microsoft Excel, you are ready to take your skills to the next level.
-Please note that you should know how to use the commands shown in the Excel Intermediate and Advanced course before attending this course.
 This course will focus especially on Excel formulas and functions and how to create an efficient and well-designed spreadsheet.

 Duration: Two-Day Course